codyaverett/acre-trader-challenge/README.md

 pip install --user pipenv
 ```

-Then run `pipenv install --dev` anywhere in the project directory to install all the project dependencies and development dependencies.
+Run `pipenv install --dev` anywhere in the project directory to install all the project dependencies and development dependencies.

+Then run `pipenv shell` to place your shell into this pipenvs virutal context and enable use of the package dependencies we just installed.

 ### 2. Configure Project Environment Variables